Felix-Chang/gatorhacks2025/README.md

-# NYC CO₂ Sustainability Simulation
+# CO₂UNT

-An AI-powered climate action visualization tool for New York City that simulates the environmental impact of sustainability interventions.
+**An AI-powered climate impact simulator for New York City**

+CO₂UNT (pronounced "count") uses artificial intelligence and real NYC data to simulate the environmental impact of sustainability interventions across all five boroughs.

 ## 🌍 Overview